 Pembrolizumab has been approved for both pediatric and adult patients.
 Previously this drug was approved for unresectable or metastatic melanoma.

 Side effects and complications of any chemotherapeutic regimen are common, more severe with higher doses, and increase over the course of treatment.

 Common Side Effects of chemotherapy include:

-Long-Term Complications: Some side effects of chemotherapy may linger after treatment or may develop long after the treatment has ended.
-Be sure to discuss with your doctor what tests you may need to monitor the long-term effects of chemotherapy treatment.
-Long-term complications of chemotherapy for Hodgkin disease may include:
+Some side effects of chemotherapy may linger after treatment or may develop long after the treatment has ended.
+Be sure to discuss with your provider what tests you may need to monitor the long-term effects of chemotherapy treatment.
+Long-term complications of chemotherapy for HD may include:

-Radiation therapy, which shrinks tumors, used to be the main treatment for Hodgkin disease.
-Today, radiation therapy is mainly used to treat early stage (I or II) Hodgkin disease and is usually given following chemotherapy.
+Radiation therapy, which shrinks tumors, used to be the main treatment for HD.
+Today, radiation therapy is mainly used to treat early stage (I or II) HD and is usually given following chemotherapy.

-Involved site radiation is the preferred method of radiation therapy for treating Hodgkin disease.
+The preferred method of radiation therapy for treating HD.
 It targets only the lymph node regions that are known to have cancer, not the adjacent, uninvolved lymph node regions.
 Involved-site radiation is usually given after several rounds of chemotherapy.

 Involved site radiation is a type of external-beam radiation therapy.
 You lie on a table while a machine delivers high-energy x-rays to specific targets on your body.

 Extended field radiation, an older approach that targeted both the diseased lymph nodes as well as surrounding healthy lymph nodes, is no longer used.